 From serving as a soldier in La Legion, to bringing mobile coverage to Peru – from the heart of the jungle, no less – it’s been quite a career so far for Huawei technologies’ Madrid born Project Control Manager David Roncero!
 However, he’s only just started; here’s his thoughts on upcoming projects and future advancements in telecoms!

-I have a degree in Telecom Engineering and have been working in international telecommunications projects in several countries for many years; I’d like to think that becoming Project Control Manager for Huawei was my destiny!
+I have a degree in Telecom Engineering and have been working in international telco projects in several countries for many years; I’d like to think that becoming a Project Control Manager for Huawei was my destiny!

-What are your main duties as Project Control Manager?
+What are your main duties as a Project Control Manager?

 - Identify risks and control them